perriera/for_interfaces/vm/digitalocean/README.md

 		sudo reboot

 #### Relog into the Linux instance (using DigitalOcean)
+- At present the console box would display a `Reload` or `Close` button

+	Give it a minute and hit `Reload` or ...

 - After a minute or two attempt to relogin into the Linux instance:
 	- Find and select the `Access` button
 	- Find and select the `Launch Drop Console` button